 Based on my playthrough, after playing a 12-minute-per-quarter game with 30 points and 25 assists, the interest from other teams increased by roughly 5-7%.

 In playing a 5-minute-per-quarter game, the interest from other teams increased by roughly the same amount.

 In another scenario, I played terribly and only finished with 6 points, 7 assists, and 4 turnovers in a 5-minute-per-quarter game.
 The interest from teams slightly increased by 1-2% while other teams lost some interest or remained the same.

 From these three scenarios, performance is the key to increasing interest from other teams to request a trade.

 However, there was one crucial game where I was playing against the defending champions, the Golden State Warriors, and gained 15% interest from a few teams after a single game.

-My stats during that performance was 20 points, 10 assists and 4 steals, along with a big win.
+My stats during that performance were 20 points, 10 assists, and 4 steals, along with a big win.